-Purple smoke bush is often used as a garden specimen due to the purple-pink plumes and the purple leaves on some cultivars.
-It is highly drought tolerant.
+Purple smoke bush, Cotinus coggygria, is a deciduous shrub that's also commonly known as smokebush, smoke tree, and purple smoke tree.
+Purple smoke bush is often used as a garden specimen thanks to its beautiful purple-pink plumes and the purple leaves on some cultivars.
+It grows best in USDA Hardiness Zones 4-9 and is highly drought tolerant.

-The leaves are oval and 1.5-3.5" long.
-The standard is a waxy green, though cultivars such as 'Royal Purple' and 'Velvet Cloak' have purple leaves.
+The leaves are oval and 1.5–3.5 inches long.
+The standard is a waxy green, although cultivars such as 'Royal Purple' and 'Velvet Cloak' have purple leaves.
 In the fall, leaves turn shades of red, purple, and orange.

-The flowers are small and yellow-green, in groups 6-8" long.
+The flowers are small and yellow-green, and they grow in groups that are 6–8 inches long.
 Most of them do not become fertilized, and the purple-pink plumes are the result of hairs on the infertile flowers.
-Purple smoke bush is dioecious.
+Purple smoke bush is dioecious, meaning it has "staminate and pistillate [male and female] flowers borne on different individuals."

 Design Tips For Purple Smoke Bush

-- Use purple smoke bush as a specimen shrub and for fall interest.
-The purple cultivars such as 'Redsmoke' are especially useful as a contrast.
+- Thanks to its beautiful colors, purple smoke bush can be used as a specimen shrub and for fall interest.
+The purple cultivars such as 'Redsmoke' are especially useful as contrast in landscape design.

-- Leaf colors in the fall provide interest.
+- Leaf colors in the fall are useful for design interest.

 Growing Tips For Purple Smoke Bush